Fitbit/golden-gate/README.md

   * iPhones and iPads
   * Android phones and tablets
   * Desktops and laptops (macOS, Linux, Windows)
-  * Embedded development boards (nRF52840-DK, Espressif ESP32, ...)
+  * Embedded development boards (Nordic nRF52840-DK, Espressif ESP32, ...)

 By integrating the library in your own app or IoT device, leveraging some of the examples included in the project, you will be able to start building your